domgen/ABdev/README.md

 $ gulp --start background-experiment
 ```
 > **Tip:**
-> Go on google.com and start ABdev chrome extension after running the gulp --start command.
+> Navigate to https://google.com and start ABdev chrome extension after running the gulp --start command.
 You should see a the white background changing with one different wallpaper each time you refresh your page.

 ```sh
 $ gulp --start github-dark-theme
 ```
 > **Tip:**
-> Go on https://github.com/vilcuRob/ABdev and start ABdev chrome extension after running the gulp --start command.
+> Navigate to https://github.com/vilcuRob/ABdev and start ABdev chrome extension after running the gulp --start command.
 You should see the entire UI chaning to a dark-blue theme.
 Navigating to a different URL will remove the dark-theme and default to the initial github theme.

 ===================
 #### How to use in production